htjb/globalemu/paper/paper.md

 produce an accurate emulation of the Global 21-cm signal.
 In contrast ``globalemu`` uses the novel approach of having redshift as an input to the neural network, alongside the characteristic astrophysical parameters, and estimating a corresponding temperature.
-Whilst this means multiple calls to ``globalemu`` need to be made to estimate the signal temperature as a function of redshift we find that this is not an issue.

-``globalemu`` therefore has typically around seven inputs and one output in comparison to ``21cmGEM`` which has seven to twelve inputs, one to seven outputs, multiple networks (5 or 6) and a decision tree for classification.
+``globalemu`` therefore typically has around seven inputs and one output in comparison to ``21cmGEM`` which has seven to twelve inputs, one to seven outputs, multiple networks (5 or 6) and a decision tree for classification.
 This combined with the fact that ``globalemu`` has a detailed physically motivated